CACFP Training

 Overview

-Join CDSS staff at one of the free in-person CACFP Meal Pattern Crediting Academy workshops!
-These interactive workshops will provide guidance to assist CACFP Operators to comply with the meal pattern requirements.
-Participants will learn how to use the electronic U.S. Department of Agriculture (USDA) Food Buying Guide (FBG), USDA Crediting Handbook for the CACFP, and other resources to determine whether foods are creditable and how they credit to the meal patterns.
-The workshop will include hands-on activities to practice how to:
+The CDSS hosts free in-person CACFP Meal Pattern Crediting Academy workshops in late summer and early fall each year.
+These interactive workshops provide guidance to assist CACFP Operators to comply with the meal pattern requirements.
+Participants learn how to use the electronic U.S. Department of Agriculture (USDA) Food Buying Guide (FBG), USDA Crediting Handbook for the CACFP, and other resources to determine whether foods are creditable and how they credit to the meal patterns.
+The workshop includes hands-on activities to practice how to:

 • Use the FBG tools